-I was having him make birthday cards for all of the August birthdays in my family.
+I was having him make birthday cards for all of the summer birthdays in our family.
 Yet, rather than give messy toddler paint prints, I thought of a great way to showcase his art but to also turn it into a nice-looking greeting card.

 Homemade Birthday Cards from Toddlers